chpmnrssll/headline-creation-tool/README.md

 ### Existing Routes

-All user endpoints are behind the `/api` endpoint.
+All headline endpoints are behind the `/api` endpoint.

 #### `GET`
-`/users` - returns a list of all users inside of an array called `data`.
+`/headlines` - returns a list of all headlines inside of an array called `data`.
-`/users/:id` - where `:id` is the id of a `user` resource.
+`/headlines/:id` - where `:id` is the id of a `headline` resource.
 The resource is then returned in JSON format.

 #### `POST`
-`/users` - Creates a new `user` resource based on the payload of the request.
+`/headlines` - Creates a new `headline` resource based on the payload of the request.

 #### `DELETE`
-`/users/:id` - Delete a user resouce matching the `:id` specified.
+`/headlines/:id` - Delete a headline resouce matching the `:id` specified.

 #### `PUT`
-`/users` - Update a user based on the payload of the request
+`/headlines` - Update a headline based on the payload of the request